JasperHeijne/appropriate_lyrics/README.md

 **Understanding the Presence of Inappropriate Content in Music Lyrics: Insights for Children’s Recommender Systems**

-A research project by Jasper Heijne.

 ## Overview

 This research project aims to analyze the presence of inappropriate content in music lyrics and provide insights for developing children’s music recommender systems.
-The research paper can be found at: (link to TU Delft paper-repository).

 ### Preprocessing Data